-How to Share a Google Sheets File in Template Mode
+How to Share Google Sheets Files in Template Mode

-Before you can share a Google Sheets file in template mode, it is important to understand what it is and what it is used for.
+Before you can share a Google Sheets file in template mode, it’s important to understand what it is and how it works.

-A Google Sheets template is a pre-designed sheet with dummy data, essential formulas, layout and formatting, and usage notes.
-Interested users can make a copy of it and modify it for their purpose or use it as it is.
+A Google Sheets template is a pre-designed sheet that includes dummy data, essential formulas, layout, formatting, and usage notes.
+Users can make a copy of the template and modify it to suit their needs or use it as it is.

-There are built-in templates in Google Sheets that you can access from https://docs.google.com/spreadsheets/u/0/.
-If you are unable to see any templates, click on the main menu (hamburger button) > Settings and check Display recent templates on home screens.
+Google Sheets offers built-in templates that you can access at https://docs.google.com/spreadsheets/u/0/.
+If you don’t see any templates, click on the main menu (hamburger button) > Settings, and ensure that Display recent templates on home screens is checked.

 If you want your own customized template, you can create one and submit it to the template gallery.
-However, if you are signed into a personal account to use Google Sheets, you will not be able to submit a template to the template gallery for re-use.
-You can use the template mode feature as a workaround.
+However, if you’re signed into a personal Google account, you won’t be able to submit templates to the gallery for reuse.
+In such cases, you can use the template mode feature as a workaround.

-When you want to share a copy of your Google Sheets file and do not want to retain any control over the copy, you can share your Google Sheets file in template mode.
+When you want to share a copy of your Google Sheets file but don’t want to retain control over it, sharing your Google Sheets file in template mode is a great option.

 Another popular method is copy mode.
-I usually use it to share sample sheets in my tutorials.
-For example, my hotel room booking template is a Google Sheets file that I share in copy mode.
+I often use this to share sample sheets in my tutorials.

-In template mode, you can view the sheet before copying, and the file will retain the same file name.
-However, in copy mode, you will not be able to preview the sheet before copying.
-The copied file name will start with “Copy of”.
+In template mode, users can view the sheet before copying, and the file will retain the same name.
+However, in copy mode, users cannot preview the sheet before copying, and the copied file will start with “Copy of” in the file name.

-I will split the steps to share a Google Sheets file in template mode into two categories: “Optional” and “Essential”.
+I will break down the steps to share Google Sheets files in template mode into two categories: “Optional” and “Essential” settings.

 Optional Sharing Settings for Google Sheets Files in Template Mode

-2. Rename the file to include the word “template” at the end of it.
-For example, if the file name is “Resume,” you should name it “Resume Template.”
-This is not necessary, but it can help you avoid accidentally sharing confidential files.
+2. Rename the file to include the word “template” at the end.
+For example, if the file name is “Resume,” rename it to “Resume Template.”
+This is not required, but it can help you avoid accidentally sharing confidential files.

-3. Click the file name of the file again to get the folder icon.
-Click on it to open a small window with a create new folder icon.
+3. Click the file name again to display the folder icon.
+Click on it to open a small window with an option to create a new folder.

 4. Click Create New and enter a folder name that includes the word “template,” such as “All New Templates.”
 Then, move the file to that folder.

-Remember to keep all future template files in this folder so that you can be well-organized with templates.
+Remember to keep all future template files in this folder to stay organized with your templates.

 Essential Sharing Settings for Google Sheets Files in Template Mode

-4. Click the Copy link button to copy the Spreadsheet URL to your clipboard.
-Your clipboard is the place where your Mac or Windows stores the item you most recently copied.
-Then, click the Done button.
+4. Click the Copy link button to copy the spreadsheet URL to your clipboard.
+Your clipboard stores the most recently copied item.

-5. Paste the copied Spreadsheet URL in any blank cell in your Sheet.
-You can use Ctrl + v in Windows and ⌘ + v in Mac.
+6. Paste the copied spreadsheet URL in any blank cell in your sheet.
+You can use Ctrl + V on Windows or ⌘ + V on Mac.

-6. Replace everything after the last forward slash in the URL, i.e., edit?usp=sharing, with template/preview.
+7. Replace everything after the last forward slash in the URL (i.e., edit?usp=sharing) with template/preview.

 Example:

-Here is the Spreadsheet URL that we copied in Step 4 above.
+Here is the original Spreadsheet URL that we copied in Step 4:

 https://docs.google.com/spreadsheets/d/spreadsheet_id/edit?usp=sharing